 Unintended consequences of Dodd-Frank legislation

-Posted By on December 9, 2011
+Posted By RichC on December 9, 2011

 Is there a the logic to congress adding yet another layer of legislation in believing they are fixing things for individuals?
-No … it complicates life for individuals and businesses and ends up costing everybody more … especially for those dodd_frankwho appreciate the independence and freedoms that made/makes American unique.
+No … it complicates life for individuals and businesses and ends up costing everybody more … especially for those who appreciate the independence and freedoms that made/makes American unique.

 The Dodd-Frank bill in just another example of regulation coming from the top and hindering all of us.
 We’ve unfortunately permitted the overly enthusiastic big government types, who believe they know better than market forces, to continue to reach their tentacles into the lives of individuals again and again.
 Thursday’s WSJ article illustrates the unintended consequences of heavy handed banking legislation as it relates to the use of debit cards.
 Instead of allowing market forces to set banking fees and allow customers to choose and companies to compete with their products, Washington DC in their wisdom assumed they could dictate what they presumed to be fair practices and pricing.
 This in turn forces banks to change their profits centers; they now have to charge fees for services that were once offset by profit from the area now legislated by the new Dodd-Frank rules.
 No real saving for the consumer … just added frustration, complexity and cost that need to be past on in another area.
 If anything, the bloated laws will cost the end user more do to the additional bureaucracy associated with this new law.